AMRC-FactoryPlus/amrc-connectivity-stack/README.md

 ### Getting Started
 1. Copy `.env.example` to `.env` and replace the variables as appropriate
+2. Copy `.env.example` to `.env.testing` and replace the variables as appropriate
-2. Run `composer install` to install all PHP dependencies
+3. Run `composer install` to install all PHP dependencies
-3. Run `./vendor/bin/sail up` to start ancillary services
+4. Run `./vendor/bin/sail up` to start ancillary services
-4. Run `php artisan key:generate` to set the application key and copy the new `APP_KEY` value from `.env` to `.env.testing`
+5. Run `php artisan key:generate` to set the application key and copy the new `APP_KEY` value from `.env` to `.env.testing`
-5. Set the `AUTH_SERVICE_URL`, `CONFIGDB_SERVICE_URL`, `FILE_SERVICE_ENDPOINT`, `CMDESC_SERVICE_ENDPOINT` and `KEYTAB_PATH` values in `.env` to values for your environment
+6. Set the `AUTH_SERVICE_URL`, `CONFIGDB_SERVICE_URL`, `FILE_SERVICE_ENDPOINT` and `CMDESC_SERVICE_ENDPOINT` values in `.env` to values for your environment
+7. Edit and run `./get-keytab.sh` to generate a keytab file for the application to use for authentication.
-6. Run `php artisan passport:keys` to create the encryption keys for API authentication
+8. Run `php artisan passport:keys` to create the encryption keys for API authentication
-7. Run `yarn` to install frontend dependencies
+9. Run `yarn` to install frontend dependencies
-8. Run `yarn dev` to launch the frontend server
+10. Run `yarn dev` to launch the frontend server
-9. Serve the application using your web server (see Laravel Valet documentation for an example), ensuring to enable HTTPS (`valet secure` if using Laravel Valet)
+11. Serve the application using your web server (see Laravel Valet documentation for an example), ensuring to enable HTTPS (`valet secure` if using Laravel Valet)
-10. Run `php artisan schema:import` to import the Schema list from Github
+12. Run `php artisan schema:import` to import the Schema list from Github
-11. Log in using your credentials from your Identity provider
+13. Log in using your credentials from your Identity provider
-12. Update the `adminstrator` field on your entry in the `users` table to `1`
+14. Update the `adminstrator` field on your entry in the `users` table to `1`